 The guide that follows this Executive Summary details the dashboards created to evaluate ROI from the perspective of three different stakeholder groups: each institution in the UNC System, UNC System students, and the State of North Carolina.
-You can find a pdf version of the System-Wide dashboards immediately following this executive summary, and the live dashboards on the following public web page: [link to follow on 11/18/23]
+You can find a pdf version of the System-Wide dashboards immediately following this executive summary, and the live dashboards on the following public web page: <a href="https://myinsight.northcarolina.edu/t/Public/views/UNCLandingPage/Landing

-For context, the UNC System is comprised of 16 universities each of which offers multiple degree programs at the undergraduate and graduate level.
+For context, the UNC System is composed of 16 universities each of which offers multiple degree programs at the undergraduate and graduate level.
 Analysts may wish to look at the ROI associated with individual degree programs at the institution level or examine ROI for a particular program of study offered across universities.
 This study allows for both sets of analyses.
-The set of data assessed examines 724 undergraduate programs of study across all institutions.
-These roll up into 235 unique undergraduate programs of study at the System level (designated as 6-digit Classification of Instructional Program (CIP) codes).
-These 235 undergraduate programs of study are classified into 30 undergraduate fields of study, represented by a 2-digit CIP code.
-In addition, the set of data assessed included 575 graduate programs of study that roll up into 244 unique graduate programs of study (6-digit CIP codes) at the System level.
-These 244 graduate programs are classified into 28 graduate fields of study (2-digit CIP code).
+The set of data assessed examines 765 undergraduate programs of study across all institutions.
+These roll up into 242 unique undergraduate programs of study at the System level (designated as 6-digit Classification of Instructional Program (CIP) codes).
+These 242 undergraduate programs of study are classified into 30 undergraduate fields of study, represented by a 2-digit CIP code.
+In addition, the set of data assessed included 599 graduate programs of study that roll up into 246 unique graduate programs of study (6-digit CIP codes) at the System level.
+These 246 graduate programs are classified into 28 graduate fields of study (2-digit CIP code).
 The study excluded a set of professional programs of study across undergraduate and graduate programs, this list of exclusions can be found on page 13 of this report.
 The dashboards enable users to look at prior student outcomes across the System and at institutions at both the field of study and program of study level.